Sheriff’s deputy hit by suspect’s vehicle after traffic stop

 “The driver door struck a deputy and threw him backwards an estimated 15-20 feet,” charging documents read, adding that the “door was permanently stuck forward.”

-Then, a deputy, using his patrol vehicle, forced the suspect to stop on Union Mills Road Southeast.
-The suspect got out and ran, but was finally stopped by K9 Jaxx, followed by deputies who took him into custody.
+A deputy, using his patrol vehicle, forced the suspect to stop on Union Mills Road Southeast.
+The suspect got out and ran, but K9 officer Jaxx ultimately subdued him.
+He suffered multiple bites as a result and was taken to Capital Medical Center for treatment.

 Comments